joaoefornazari/mars-rover/README.md

 adonis migration:run // Before running this command, start a MySQL server on port 3306
 ```

-This will install all the project' dependencies and prepare the project environment on your machine.
+This will install all the project's dependencies and prepare the project environment on your machine.

 After this, to run the project, run